PeteCookson/Moni/README.md

 ## Structure Plane
 ---
 The website is built on a single page, having a specific purpose and formatted intuitively.
+Layout of the page is simple and allows immediate interaction, buttons are clearly labelled and returned data

 ## Skeleton Plane
 ---
+The design has been focused on mobile first, while also being responsive to larger screens.
+The website was designed to allow immediate interaction and to be appropriate to the intended audience.
 [Click here](readme/readme_images/wireframe.webp) to view the Wireframe
 ## Surface Plane
 ---
 [Responsive mockup](/readme/readme_images/mockup.png)

+The palette and font used for the site is complementary to the design and uses minimal color and style variations for visual identity.
 * Color palette
 * Fonts